-Abstract Cellular Automata are discrete-time dynamical systems on a spatially extended discrete space which provide paradigmatic examples of nonlinear phenomena.
-Their stochastic generalizations, i.e., Probabilistic Cellular Automata, are discrete time Markov chains on lattice with finite single-cell states whose distinguishing feature is the parallel character of the updating rule.
-We review the some of the results obtained about the metastable behavior of Probabilistic Cellular Automata and we try to point out difficulties and peculiarities with respect to standard Statistical Mechanics Lattice models.
+Abstract Cellular Automata are discrete-time dynamical systems on a spatially extended discrete space, which provide paradigmatic examples of nonlinear phenomena.
+Their stochastic generalizations, i.e., Probabilistic Cellular Automata, are discrete-time Markov chains on lattice with finite single-cell states whose distinguishing feature is the parallel character of the updating rule.
+We review the some of the results obtained about the metastable behavior of Probabilistic Cellular Automata, and we try to point out difficulties and peculiarities with respect to standard Statistical Mechanics Lattice models.

-1 Introduction
+3.1 Introduction

 Cellular Automata are discrete-time dynamical systems on a spatially extended discrete space.
-They are well known for being easy to implement and for exhibiting a rich and complex nonlinear behavior as emphasized for instance in [28] for Cellular Automata on one-dimensional lattice.
-For the general theory of deterministic Cellular Automata we refer to the recent paper [15] and references therein.
+They are well known for being easy to implement and for exhibiting a rich and complex nonlinear behavior as emphasized for instance in [22] for Cel-